JeanBaptisteServais/escalada/README.md

 <h1 id="Caution">Caution</h1>

-But this is for the three first picture who's represent the same caracteristics of light.
-It show the importance of the wall parameters.
+But this is for the three first picture who's represent the same caracteristics of light. <strong>It show the importance of the wall parameters.</strong> (sorry can't do better)

 So for each hours or a changement of light (like a cloud pass) <strong>the wall_parameters</strong> must be modify.